shanelonergan/shanelonergan.github.io/_posts/2020-02-23-stripe-api.md

 [Stripe front end key](https://imgur.com/tNxzSYP)

-In order for this key to be readable by react, you need to follow a specific naming convention by adding REACT_APP to the begging of your key name:
+In order for this key to be readable by react, you need to follow a specific naming convention by adding REACT_APP to the beginning of your key name:

 ```.env
 REACT_APP_NAME_OF_YOUR_KEY=stripe_api_keyxxxxxx     <- This will work
 NAME_OF_YOUR_KEY=stripe_api_keyxxxxxx               <- This will not
 ```

-Next, we want to add a Stripe Checkout component to our app.
+Now that our API keys are nice and safe, it is time to add a Stripe Checkout component to our app!
 To do this, we first need to import the package like so:

 ```js
 import StripeCheckout from 'react-stripe-checkout';
 ```

+> **NOTE** In this guide we will be working from an empty React app generated using [Create React App](https://create-react-app.dev/).
+All of the code will be written in `src/App.js`.
+If you are integrating into your own app, this code should be transferable to any competent or file.

 This gives us access to the `<StripeCheckout/>` component.
-This will render a styled button which, when clicked, will open up a checkout window.
-It can take a wide variety of props, but the only two are required: `token`, and `stripeKey`.
+This will render a styled button which, when clicked, will open up a checkout window.The user will enter their payment information is this window, and Stripe will process it for us.
+Then they will send back a token representing that users information, which we can use to complete the transaction in our back-end.
+This checkout component can take a wide variety of props, but the only two are required: `token`, and `stripeKey`.
 The token prop is where we pass our callback function to handle the token we will receive, and  `stripeKey` is of course our stripe api key, which we will pull from the .env file.
 Once we add this component to our application, it should look something like this:

 ```js
 export default function App() {